willflet/personal-website/_posts/2020-05-29-ancient_music.md

 layout: distill
 title: 🎵 The oldest song
 heading: "it goes like this: the fourth, the fifth"
+banner: /assets/img/posts/hurrian/banner.jpg
 categories:
   - Blog
-description: An attempted reconstruction of the oldest surviving musical composition.
+description: An attempted reconstruction of an ancient work of music.
 Starting from a 3400 year old clay tablet, how much is guesswork?
 custom_css:
   - decorations
   - cuneiform